 3:00 Jim Howe Quartet

-3:00 Paulien Trio w/ Bob Bowen, bass and Bill Edmonds, guitar
+3:00 Paulien Quartet with Jim Howe, drums, Bob Bowen, bass & Bill Edmonds, quitar

 You are welcome to join us at any event to find out just what Nursing Homes Swing is all about.
 Just let us know ahead of time (434-973-3956) so that we can inform the residence.